fraricce/citron-console/README.md

 # Citron Console
 ## Micro productivty tool
-Command line tool to record task, small notes and secrets on your desktop computer
+Command line tool written in GO to store tasks, small notes and secrets to improve your productivity in a minimal way.